Uncovering Hospice Facts

 Hospice is often surrounded by fear and uncertainty.
 We understand those painful emotions and work hard to inform, educate and support individuals with life-limiting illness and their loved ones so they can benefit from the safety, comfort and compassion of hospice care.

-If you have questions about Regional Hospice and Palliative Care’s services, please call us at 203.702.7400.
+If you have questions about Regional Hospice’s services, please call us at 203.702.7400.
 We also welcome you to make an appointment for a tour of our beautiful hospice center, the Center for Comfort Care and Healing.
 Our dedicated staff is eager to assist you.